 There are 5 stages in which the mitosis phase occurs they are

 Let us see the mitosis stages in detail.

 - During the prophase in the nucleus, nucleoli disappear and chromatin fibers condense into discrete, observable chromosomes, composed of two identical sister chromatids joined at the centromere.

 - In the cytoplasm, Mitotic spindle starts to forms and is composed of microtubules between the two centrosomes or microtubule-organizing centers.

 - During prophase centrosomes move apart, apparently propelled along the nuclear surface by lengthening of the microtubule bundles between them.

-In animal cell the centrioles move to the opposite ends/poles of the cell.
+In an animal cell, the centrioles move to the opposite ends/poles of the cell.

 Stage II: prometaphase

 - During prometaphase the nuclear envelope fragments, which allows microtubules to interact with the highly condensed chromosomes.

 - During this phase, spindle fibers extend from each pole toward the equator of the cell.